Fairburn agate

-The Fairburn Agate is a type of gemstone found in the agate beds of Southwestern South Dakota and Northwestern Nebraska.
-It is also the state gemstone of South Dakota.
+Fairburn agate is a variety of agate found in southwestern South Dakota and northwestern Nebraska.
+It is named after the town of Fairburn in South Dakota, where it is also the state gemstone.
 Fairburns are characterized from other types of agate by their colors and the shape of the bands.

 Distinction

 Fairburns, like other types of agate, are composed of concentric layers of cryptocrystalline chalcedony colorized by different trace minerals.
-However, fortification banding distinguishes fairburns from other agate types.
+However, fortification banding distinguishes Fairburns from other agate types.
 Fortification banding means that the concentric layers have sharp changes in direction which cause the bands to form angles in ways which are especially distinguishable from other agate types.
 Mainly, no other agate type forms these patterns.

 Formation

-The genesis of fairburn agates is debated and not fully understood; however, two theories are most accepted.
+The genesis of Fairburn agates is debated and not fully understood; however, two theories are most accepted.

 Theory 1

 Fairburn formation takes place in sedimentary limestone, where calcite inside the limestone is replaced by silicon-dioxide or silicic acid over time in a high-pressure, micropourous environment.
 In this theory, bands of agate form from the inside of the agate outwards.